datapanelcorp/patspeak/README.md

 ### No activation option

-If you don’t want to activate the venv:
+If you don't want to activate the venv:

 ```powershell
 .\scripts\run_pat.ps1 43019-1